ben-westphal/buildkite-parser/README.md

     "EnvironmentVarRule": false,
     "NoQuotedEnvRule": true
   },
-  "excludedEnvs": ["CI", "PATH", "GLOBAL_TF_BACKEND_S3_REGION"] }
+  "whitelistedEnvs": ["CI", "PATH", "GLOBAL_TF_BACKEND_S3_REGION"] }
 ```

-ExcludedEnvs should be environment variables that you may be injecting from outside the pipeline.
+WhitelistedEnvs should be environment variables that you may be injecting from outside the pipeline.
 Add them to this array to exempt them from the `EnvironmentVarRule`.

 ## Known Issues